 When they set out to find a replacement tablet they brought in several models to test.
 It didn’t take long for them to realize that the CyberMed Rx tablet would meet all of their needs.
 Like other tablets they tested, the CyberMed Rx immediately checked off the basic requirement of being Microsoft compatible and having a long battery life.
 Where the CyberMed Rx started to distinguish itself was in the other features.

-Only the CyberMed Rx featured both an antimicrobial housing and antimicrobial touch glass, which was an attractive feature.
+Only the CyberMed Rx featured both an antimicrobial housing and glass to protect itself from harmful microbes, which was an attractive feature.
 It also came with the option to include a 2D barcode scanner, RFID reader and fingerprint reader built right into the device.
 The full-sized ports also made it easy to integrate the Emirates ID card reader.

 The icing on the cake was the proven track record that Cybernet’s regional partner had of prompt service and professionalism that sealed the deal for SGHA.